I am here because:

 What is a physical restraint?

-Restraints are never to be used for discipline or convenience and used only to treat medical conditions in accordance with state and federal regulations.
+Restraints are never to be used for discipline or convenience and are used only to treat medical conditions following state and federal regulations.
 Many hazards are associated with physical restraints including pressure sores, loss of the ability to go to the bathroom independently, depression, increase in anxious behaviors due to limited control of one’s body, and strangulation resulting in death.
 For these reasons, many facilities have opted to be “restraint-free.”

 What are some examples of types of restraints?